 The Oregon trust deed statute defines the beneficiary as “the person named or otherwise designated in a trust deed as the person for whose benefit a trust deed is given, or the person’s successor in interest . . . .”
 MERS argued that the designation of itself in the trust deed meant that it was the beneficiary.
 The court disagreed, ruling that if the legislature wanted to state that the named person was the beneficiary, it could have said so.
 Instead, the court focused on who benefits from the trust deed.
 Because the purpose of the trust deed is to secure a loan, the court decided the lender was the beneficiary.
 The lender, not MERS, therefore, was the proper party to start the nonjudicial foreclosure.

-The Washington case turned on the statutory definition of “beneficiary,” which reads, “he holder of the instrument or document evidencing the obligations secured by the deed of trust, excluding persons holding the same as security for a different obligation.”
-The court ruled that because a trust deed cannot secure itself, the “instrument or document evidencing the obligations” had to be the promissory note or loan agreement, and bolstered this argument by reviewing the structure of other provisions of the trust deed law and the use of the word “holder” in the promissory note statutes.
+The Washington case turned on the statutory definition of “beneficiary,” which reads, “the holder of the instrument or document evidencing the obligations secured by the deed of trust, excluding persons holding the same as security for a different obligation.”
+The court ruled that because a trust deed cannot secure itself, the “instrument or document evidencing the obligations” had to be the promissory note or loan agreement, and bolstered this argument by reviewing the structure of other provisions of the trust deed law and the use of the word “holder” in the promissory note laws.
 The court also ruled that the designation of MERS as beneficiary in the agreement could not trump the statutory system.

 The most obvious implications of the rulings is that nonjudicial foreclosure will not be available under the MERS system in Oregon and Washington.
 Instead, the current holders of notes will need to accumulate documentation of the transfers and record it.